open-telemetry/opentelemetry-python-contrib/README.md

 Maintainers aim to periodically release new versions of the packages in `opentelemetry-python-contrib`.

 Contributions that enhance OTel for Python are welcome to be hosted upstream for the benefit of group collaboration.
-However, as a general rule, releases for packages in `opentelemetry-python-contrib` will be in a perpetual `~=0.X.0` (pre-1.0) version state.
-This is because maintainers and approvers cannot feasibly provide the stability guarantees that are implied with a 1.0 release for so many packages.
+Maintainers will look for things like good documentation, good unit tests, and in general their own confidence when deciding to release a package with the stability guarantees that are implied with a `1.0` release.

 To resolve this, members of the community are encouraged to commit to becoming a CODEOWNER for packages in `-contrib` that they feel experienced enough to maintain.
 CODEOWNERS can then follow the checklist below to release `-contrib` packages as 1.0 stable: